 Airline Retailing & NDC - A Win-Win for Airlines and Passengers

-To deliver a seamless and enriching end-to-end travel experience, airlines have begun bringing in code-share partner and offerings from their joint ventures, which require better real-time communication and integration standards.
-IATA’s NDC certification program3 ensures that several groups are compliant - airlines that deploy an NDC API, agents and aggregators that use the APIs, and vendors that offer NDC products or services to airlines and distributors – all must adhere to NDC stipulations and work as a coherent value chain to deliver a seamless travel experience to end consumers.
+To deliver a seamless and enriching end-to-end travel experience, airlines have begun bringing in code-share partner and offerings from their joint ventures, which require better real-time communication and integration standards for airline retailing with NDC.
+IATA’s NDC certification program3 ensures that several groups are compliant in offering airline retailing solutions- airlines that deploy an NDC API, agents and aggregators that use the APIs, and vendors that offer NDC products or services to airlines and distributors – all must adhere to NDC stipulations and work as a coherent value chain to deliver a seamless travel experience to end consumers.

 Change in Industry Fundamentals

-Airlines that earlier operated in a demand-pull model are adding a significant supply-push component to their business.
+Airlines that previously operated in a demand-pull model are adding a significant supply-push component to their business.
 They used aggressive advertising in the past, but passengers too would go to them only to buy seats.
-Due to the intense competition from low-cost airlines and rising consumer demand for rewarding travel experience, airlines now want to sell everything they can - seat upgrades, faster check ins, craft brews, gourmet meals, extra leg space, co-branded hotel rooms, packaged holidays, car and cellphone rentals, airport concierge services, visa processing and all kinds of merchandize.
+Due to the intense competition from low-cost airlines and rising consumer demand for rewarding travel experience, airlines now want to sell everything they can - seat upgrades, faster check-ins, craft brews, gourmet meals, extra leg space, co-branded hotel rooms, packaged holidays, car and cell phone rentals, airport concierge services, visa processing and all kinds of merchandise.
 They even want to allow non-flyers to make purchases like a bottle of champagne for a passenger, mid-flight, as a surprise from a friend.

 Airline Retailing with NDC

-Airlines must provide travel agents access to merchandising content on their own channels and the ability to access partner and third-party content and systems.
+Airlines must provide travel agents access to merchandising content on their own channels.
+They must also have the ability to access partner and third-party content and systems.
 For example, to enable agents to sell upgraded seats, an airline would have to make an NDC API available to the agent.
-An airline can offer hotel rooms, co-branded with a hospitality partner, bundled with tickets.
+An airline can offer hotel rooms, co-branded with a hospitality partner and bundled with tickets.
 But to make this happen, it needs to show and list room facilities, provide real-time information on availability & pricing and allow travelers to complete bookings.
 The old, lumbering airline systems, completely insulated from a world of collaboration and external data, are failing to meet these complex requirements.